Unleash/unleash/README.md

 [![devDependency Status](https://david-dm.org/Unleash/unleash/dev-status.svg)](https://david-dm.org/Unleash/unleash#info=devD)

 Unleash is a feature toggle system, that gives you a great overview over all feature toggles across all your applications and services.
-It comes with client implementations for Java and Node, and it is fairly easy to develop client implementation for your favourite language.
+It comes with official client implementations for Java, Node.js and Go.

 The main motivation for doing feature toggling is to decouple the process for deploying code to production and releasing new features.
 This helps reducing risk, and allow us to easily manage which features to enable